One project manager was tasked with reducing new patient admittance approval process time from over a month to 24 hours.

 She knew the work was possible because several competitors were already admitting newly qualified patients within 24 hours, and other divisions of her organization were close to meeting that goal.
 Before the first meeting, she assembled and organized all the best practices she could find.

-The team she had been assigned was made up of representatives from nursing, clinical care, admin, and payment processing, so at the first meeting, she assigned the implementation of each best practice to an appropriate team member.
+The team she had been assigned comprised nursing, clinical care, admin, and payment processing representatives.
+At the first meeting, she assigned the implementation of each best practice to an appropriate team member.

 The team members seemed cooperative, and nobody objected to their assignment, so the Project Manager was surprised that little or no progress had been made by the time the team met again.
 That pattern continued over the next few meetings.

 She decided to suspend the project meeting and discuss why things were not going so well.
 The team members were quiet at first, but soon issues began to surface.

 - There had been no written charter for the team, so team members weren’t sure if they were supposed to help design the new process with the Project Manager or do what they were told.

 - Some of them had never met her and weren’t sure what power she had in the organization.

 - All the team members knew that the most significant delays in the new patient admittance approval process came because the people sending the patients didn’t always get all the documentation upfront.
 Yet, nobody from the places sent the patients on the team.

 - A few members admitted that they feared eliminating their jobs if they improved the process.